CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Related Work

+\paragraph{Positioning of our Work} While StreamLearner was the first temporal rule-learning approach, its primary focus is online rule adaptation for evolving KG streams.
+It instantiates a separate rule per observed time distance, and updates each independently with a weighted moving average.
+Temporal behavior is represented by multiple independent rules, rather than modeling the underlying time-distance and frequency distribution, which is the focus of our approach.

-Among these, the works closest to ours are TLogic and TempValid.
-However, both approaches have a different language bias that allows them to learn rules of length greater than one, that is, rules with multiple atoms in the body.
-While this increases expressiveness, it also introduces noise and reduces interpretability.
-In contrast, our approach intentionally focuses on the simplest and most interpretable form: rules with a single body atom.
+The works closest to ours are TLogic and TempValid.
+However, both approaches have a different language bias that allows them to learn rules with multiple atoms in the body.
+While this increases expressiveness, it also increases the risk of overfitting and reduces interpretability.
+Moreover, in an ablation study that we report in the Supplementary Material (Section I)\footnote{Supplementary Material: \url{https://github.com/JuliaGast/counttrucola_submission/blob/main/Supplementary_Material_CountTRuCoLa.pdf}}, we find that restricting TLogic to length-1 rule bodies has little impact on performance on most datasets.
+In contrast, our approach intentionally focuses on rules with at most one single body atom.
 However, we do not simply reduce complexity.
-Instead, we design these short rules to be richer and more nuanced.
-Specifically, we introduce additional rule types beyond those in TLogic and TempValid, namely rules with constants, and rules reflecting general distributions inherent in the dataset, thus supporting a broader set of temporal patterns.
-We also propose an improved temporal scoring function that learns parameters, enabling more accurate modeling of temporal dynamics.
+We design these short rules to be richer and more nuanced.
+Specifically, we introduce additional rule types, namely rules with constants, and rules reflecting general distributions inherent in the dataset, thus supporting a broader set of temporal patterns.
+We also propose an improved temporal scoring function with learned parameters, enabling more accurate modeling of temporal dynamics.
 In this context, our method not only takes into account the time distance to the most recent occurrence of the rule body but, in contrast to TempValid and TLogic, also the frequency of occurrence.

-By simplifying the rule form while refining its predictive power, our method offers an interpretable and effective alternative for TKG forecasting.
-Finally, while our work is inspired by the Recurrency Baseline, it goes beyond simple recurrence by introducing additional rule types that learn dependencies across different relations and by employing a dedicated parametrized confidence function for each rule.
+We note that conditioning predictions on recency and frequency is not itself novel; in a sense, this is already reflected in neural Hawkes-process approaches such as GHNN.
+Our contribution is not this combination itself, but a transparent, symbolic realization of it.
+Instead of relying on neural representations, our confidence function is a per-rule parametric function, where each prediction's score can be attributed to specific, human-readable rules and temporal triples.